JackTierney/CV/README.md

-# CV
-CV and portfolio

 # CV - Jack Tierney
 I am a passionate Javascript and Node.js developer.
 I love the process of making web applications from the frontend logic and design aspects to the querying of databases and writing the backend process.
-I also have an eye for design and make artworks in my free time.
+I am also a very creative person, composing film music and playing the piano in my free time.

 # SKILLS

 I have been working on a variety of projects for clients, using the following technologies:

-PROJECTS

 |Languages   |Frameworks/libraries   |Testing | Tools/Other |Databases  |